SSRN Author Page

 Director; Criminal Justice Institute

 Sandra Guerra Thompson is the Alumnae College Professor in Law and Director of the Criminal Justice Institute at the University of Houston Law Center.
-Since joining the faculty in 1990, she has taught and written in the areas of criminal law, criminal procedure, wrongful convictions and evidence.
-She has authored numerous articles on criminal law topics such as eyewitness identification and wrongful conviction, immigration crimes, jury discrimination, police interrogations, federal sentencing, and asset forfeiture.
-She is the recipient of the University of Houston’s Distinguished Leadership in Teaching Excellence Award in 2015, as well as the Teaching Excellence Award in 2003 and the Ethel Baker Faculty Award in 2000.<
+She is the recipient of the University of Houston's Distinguished Leadership in Teaching Excellence Award in 2015, as well as the Teaching Excellence Award in 2003 and the Ethel Baker Faculty Award in 2000.
+Her recent book is Cops in Lab Coats: Curbing Wrongful Convictions with Independent Forensic Laboratories (Carolina Academic Press 2015), favorably reviewed in the Michigan Law Review, Ohio State Journal of Criminal Law, and Boston Review.

 She is a graduate of Yale College and Yale Law School.
 While in law school, she served as an editor of the Yale Law Journal.
 After graduation from law school, she served as an Assistant District Attorney in the New York County District Attorney's Office where she practiced both trial and appellate criminal law from 1988-1990.
 A native of Laredo, Texas, she was named a "2014 Mustang Legend" by Laredo's J.W.
 Nixon High School, her alma mater.